mpayson/esri-partner-tools/README.md

 ## About

 Partners working with Esri and ArcGIS implement many common workflows.
-This repo is meant to demonstrate tools and approaches to automate these workflows, from Jupyter Notebooks to simple applications.
+This repo is meant to demonstrate tools and approaches, from Jupyter Notebooks to simple applications, to automate some of these.

 ## Prerequisites